-Rationale: Rate of adoption may vary due to Council specific strategic needs but the process of identifying new line of business systems must incorporate all parties with a mandate that digitally enabling the service is a key driver in vendor selection.
-Procurement should include the option to bring all partners on to the same platform where the crucial business requirements have been fully agreed.
+• Rationale: Rate of adoption may vary due to Implications: Without this a digital standard Council specific strategic needs but the process approach is not possible.
+We must cater for of identifying new line of business systems must inclusion otherwise a common digital approach incorporate all parties with a mandate that becomes difficult and cumbersome to maintain. digitally enabling the service is a key driver in Unlocking cost consolidation opportunities rely vendor selection.
+Procurement should include on this approach. the option to bring all partners on to the same platform where the crucial business requirements have been fully agreed. · , •